 If you sometimes think like it seems that the summer seems to bring along with it more headaches for you then you’re probably not wrong.
-There are indeed summer headache triggers that can lead to the kind of headaches that make it hard to enjoy anything, or even to concentrate properly at work.
+There are indeed summer headache triggers that can lead to the kind of headaches that make it hard to enjoy anything, or even to concentrate properly when working (or doing anything really.)

 Researchers have discovered that as the temperature rises so does the risk of headache in many people.
 According to a Harvard study of more than 7,000 emergency room patients complaining of headaches, the patients’ short-term risk of a serious headache increased 7.5% with every nine-degree Fahrenheit rise in temperature during the 24 hours preceding their hospital visit.

-However, the rising heat – and Georgia is famous for its extreme summer heat – may not be the only reason you are reaching for the Advil more often.
+However, the rising heat – and Georgia is famous for its extreme summer heat – may not be the only reason you are reaching for the Advil more often as the summer progresses.
 These other, less expected summer headache triggers may contribute to the problem as well:

 It is all too easy to become dehydrated in the summer, and one of the first signs that you need to drink more is a sudden, but stubborn headache that can be particularly severe.